mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 ## Connecting the app to Azure

-In this chapter, you'll be learning how to create an Azure storage account and connect the web app we created in chatpers 2 and 3 to the storage account.
+In this chapter, you'll be learning how to create an Azure storage account and connect the web app we created in chapters 2 and 3 to the storage account.

 ### Creating a Resource Group